penumbra-zone/web/docs/adrs/004-privacy-invariants.md

    - Consider storing the encrypted full viewing key or not storing the full viewing key at all and deriving it from the spend key each time it is needed.

 2. Require a password for the extension upon mainnet launch and warn users that setting an empty password is not advised.
+3. Avoid transmitting errors by default in case keys are exposed in error data.
+Currently, `unseal` method for instance has the potential to transmit errors that could expose sensitive key information through the error data.
+Instead, handle errors securely and generalize the emitted error messages.

+Generally, the local and session storage need to be more restricted.

 ```
 Invariant 2.